-{\bf Mathematical models for evaluation.} Henry et al. \cite{henry2012generic} developed a time-dependent resilience metric to measure the system resistance to disruption during different stages including reliability, vulnerability and recoverability, which is written as
+{\bf Mathematical models for evaluation.} Henry et al. \cite{henry2012generic} developed a time-dependent resilience metric and used it to measure the resistance of a system to disruption during different stages.
+The metric, which includes reliability, vulnerability and recoverability, is written as

-\begin{quote} $R_{\phi}(t_r|e^j)$: the value of resilience, indicates the proportion of delivery function that has been recovered from its disrupted state, \\ $\phi()$: delivery function (or the so-called figure-of-merit), \\ $e^j$: disruptive event, \\ $t_r$: the set time for evaluating the current system resilience, \\ $t_d$: the time when the system transits to its final disrupted state, \\ $t_0$: original time. \end{quote}
+\begin{quote} $R_{\phi}(t_r|e^j)$: the value of resilience; indicates the proportion of delivery function that has been recovered from its disrupted state, \\ $\phi()$: delivery function (or the so-called figure-of-merit), \\ $e^j$: disruptive event, \\ $t_r$: the time set for evaluating the current system resilience, \\ $t_d$: the time at which the system transits to its final disrupted state, and \\ $t_0$: the original time. \end{quote}

-Francis et al. \cite{francis2014metric} have proposed a dynamical resilience metric, which explicitly incorporates the recovery speed.
-They also consider two dimensions of a system capable of absorbing perturbations and adaptive capacity to recover in the post-disaster stage, which is as follows
+Francis et al. \cite{francis2014metric} proposed a dynamical resilience metric that explicitly incorporates recovery speed.
+They also considered a two-dimensional system that is capable of absorbing perturbations, possesses adaptive capacity, and is able to recover in the postdisaster stage, as follows: